-Hello!
-In this post, I will be covering all the main details regarding the development of my entry for the Neo4j Challenge.
+In this post, I will cover all the main details regarding developing my entry for the Neo4j Challenge.

 The main objective of this challenge is to create a Heroku-ready template or demo application using Neo4j.
 So, I thought to myself: — what kind of application would be nice to show up in this contest?

 After many ideas, here it is!
 In short, the application is a Stock Exchange symbol lookup using Neo4j and your voice.